theHostileNegotiator/KWBandage/PatchNotes.md

 		* Removed Shatterer bones from Zone Shatterer skeleton and vice versa
 6. Unit clips through the Warfactory as it accelerates and leans forward (despite already being lowered for this reason).
 	* Created new Locomotor specific for the Zone Shatterer reducing the ForwardAccelerationPitchFactor and increasing PitchDamping.
+7. Overload ability would only affect the unit targeted instead of all objects in sweep weapon's path.
+The functionality is unusual, sweep weapon will be fired normally, along with a projectile which will deal the extra damage.
+	* Changed weapon behavior, special ability will now force the unit to have an attribute modifier increasing damage of sweep weapon.
+Special ability weapon no longer does damage
 #### Mammoth Tank
 1. If playing with Low model LOD setting, uses Low LOD model.
 Adaptive armor uses High LOD model
 	* Added Low LOD model for Adaptive Armor